connet-dev/connet/README.md

 url = "tcp://:8001" # again, mulitple sources can be defined
 ```

+#### Client environment

+The client uses the following environment variables, in case the associated fields in the config file are empty:
+ - `CONNET_TOKEN` - pass the client's token from as env variable, used when `token` and `token-file` are empty
+ - `CONNET_CACHE_DIR` - specifies the location of the stateless reset token, used when `direct-stateless-reset-key`
+   and `direct-stateless-reset-key-file` are empty
+ - `CACHE_DIRECTORY` - used after trying to use `CONNET_CACHE_DIR`, another location for the stateless reset token.
+This
+   variable is usually specified by systemd
+ - `XDG_CACHE_HOME` - the cache directory, as specified by XDG, used if both `CONNET_CACHE_DIR` and `CACHE_DIRECTORY` are empty

 ### Server

 To run a server (e.g. running both control and a relay server), use `connet server --config server-config.toml` command.